dvadgama/cloud_services/README.md

       - **ensure**   :current ensure-able supports, present,running,stopped and absent with present as a default value
       - **bootstrap**: possible values are true/false and it defaults to false, set it to true if you wish to bootstrap your instance
       - **bootstrap_file**: Required/Useful when bootstrap is set to true, this is location of your bootstrap script
-      - **ssh_public_key**: This is location for the public ssh key , used to connect to a machine during bootstrapping.It defaults to
+      - **ssh_public_key**: This is location of the public ssh key,used to connect to a machine during bootstrapping.It defaults to
          ~/.ssh/aws.pub for AWS
          ~/.ssh/google.pub  for GCE
-      - **ssh_private_key**: This is location for the private ssh key , used to connect to a machine during bootstrapping.It defaults to
+      - **ssh_private_key**: This is location of the private ssh key,used to connect to a machine during bootstrapping.It defaults to
           ~/.ssh/aws for AWS
           ~/.ssh/google  for GCE
-      - **bootstrap_user**: This is a bootstrapping user we are going to use and it defaults to **ubuntu** for both AWS & GCE
+      - **bootstrap_user**: This is a bootstrapping user we are going to use with bootstrapping and, it defaults to **ubuntu** for both AWS & GCE
       - **template**: This is a image that we want to boot our instance with,it defaults to ami-f0b11187 for AWS ubuntu-1410-utopic-v20150202 for GCE